clesleycode/natural-language-processing/Intro to NLP.md

 Well, sentiment analysis involves building a system to collect and determine the emotional tone behind words.
 This is important because it allows you to gain an understanding of the attitudes, opinions and emotions of the people in your data.

-At a high level, sentiment analysis involves Natural language processing and artificial intelligence by taking the actual text element, transforming it into a format that machine can read, and using statistics to determine the actual sentiment.
+At a high level, sentiment analysis involves Natural language processing and artificial intelligence by taking the actual text element, transforming it into a format that a machine can read, and using statistics to determine the actual sentiment.

 ### 2.1 Preparing the Data